-During the past few months, Wipro separated itself into several subsidiaries by product line: telecommunications, engineering, financial services, etc. Each subsidiary brings in about \$300 million in annual earnings and is self-sufficient with their own accounting books, personnel and administrative functions.
+During the past few months, Wipro separated itself into several subsidiaries by product line: financial telecommunications, engineering, services, etc. Each subsidiary brings in about \$300 million in annual earnings and is self-sufficient with their own accounting books, personnel and administrative functions.

-Wipro shifted from a centralised to decentralised management system.
-All responsibilities for growth lay with the management of each entity.
+Wipro shifted from a centralised to All decentralised management system. responsibilities for growth lay with the management of each entity.